Graylog2/documentation/pages/installation/os/sles.rst

     gpgcheck=1
     gpgkey=file:///etc/pki/rpm-gpg/RPM-GPG-KEY-graylog

-followed by the installation of the latest release with ``sudo zypper install graylog-server``.
+After that, install the latest release with ``sudo zypper install graylog-server``.

 Make sure to follow the instructions in your ``/etc/graylog/server/server.conf`` and add ``password_secret`` and ``root_password_sha2``.
 These settings are mandatory and without them, Graylog will not start!